CompuTec/computec-docs/docs/ksef/user-guide/view-ksef-sessions.md

 If all invoices in the session were processed successfully, no further action is required.

-To review the **KSeF information** assigned to a specific invoice, including its KSeF number, QR code, XML document, and processing history, see [**View Outgoing Invoices** guide](/docs/ksef/user-guide/outgoing-invoices/view-outgoing-invo).
+To review the **KSeF information** assigned to a specific invoice, including its KSeF number, QR code, XML document, and processing history, see [**View Outgoing Invoices**](/docs/ksef/user-guide/outgoing-invoices/view-outgoing-invo).

 If a session or invoice contains an error, review the available error information before retrying the process.